isabella232/data-workbench.en-1/help/home/c-geo-oview/c-upgrd-uninst-geo/c-upgrd-uninst-geo.md

 ---
 description: Information about upgrading and uninstalling your data workbenchGeography software.
-seo-description: Information about upgrading and uninstalling your data workbenchGeography software.
-seo-title: Upgrading and Uninstalling Data Workbench Geography
 solution: Analytics
 title: Upgrading and Uninstalling Data Workbench Geography
 topic: Data workbench